ashutoshraj01/Random-Location-App/README.md

 # How to run this application
  * clone this repo.
- * run npm install command, where repo is extracted (This will download all the dependencies).
+ * run "npm install" command, where repo is extracted (This will download all the dependencies).
  * run parcel index.html
  * open your browser and enter http://localhost:1234/